AdaemmerP/lpirfs/README.md

 ## How to use

-My paper about the package can be found [here.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3489976)
+The paper about the package can be found [here.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3489976)

 ## Acknowledgements